Summer of fun for your kids:

 Three Little Pigs

 Folktales come alive during this class where we explore popular animal childhood folktales.

 Does a mother frog do the same thing as a mother wallaroo?
-Find out soon!
+Find out here!

 What they wear does make a difference.
-Learn about the fur, feather, scales, and skin coats worn by the animals at the Zoo.
+Learn about the fur, feather, scales, and skin by the animals at the Zoo.

-Discover the amazing members of the cat family, including the tigers at the Slawson Family Tiger Trek.
+Discover the amazing members of the cat family, large and small, that call the Zoo home.